microsoft/rushstack/common/reviews/api/rush-lib.api.md

     readonly pluginManager: PluginManager;
     // (undocumented)
     readonly rushConfiguration: RushConfiguration;
-    // Warning: (ae-incompatible-release-tags) The symbol "rushGlobalFolder" is marked as @public, but its signature references "_RushGlobalFolder" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "rushGlobalFolder" is marked as @beta, but its signature references "_RushGlobalFolder" which is marked as @internal
     //
     // (undocumented)
     rushGlobalFolder: _RushGlobalFolder;
-    // Warning: (ae-incompatible-release-tags) The symbol "rushSession" is marked as @public, but its signature references "RushSession" which is marked as @beta
-    //
     // (undocumented)
     readonly rushSession: RushSession;
     static shouldRestrictConsoleOutput(): boolean;